 Preheat the oven to 200°C conventional oven/ 180°C fan-forced (400° Fahrenheit/Gas 6).
 Line a large baking tray with baking paper.
-Pour enough sesame oil to generously cover the base of the paper-lined baking tray.
+Pour enough canola oil to generously cover the base of the paper-lined baking tray.

 Place 20g of the breadcrumbs in a large bowl and pour the milk over to soak for a few minutes.
 Break up the sausage meat with your hands and add it to the bowl with milk-soaked breadcrumbs.
 Add the beef mince (ground meat), 1 egg, half of the Parmigiano Reggiano and chopped parsley.
 Season well with salt and pepper, then use your hands (or you may wish to use disposable gloves) to mix until well combined.